shawn1m/overture/README.md

 Overture is a customized DNS relay server.

-Overture means an orchestral piece at the beginning of a classical music composition, just like DNS which is nearly the first step of surfing the Internet.
+Overture means the orchestral piece at the beginning of a classical music composition, just like DNS which is nearly the first step of surfing the Internet.

 **Please note:**